C2SM/spack-c2sm/docs/InstanceManagement.rst

 * ``repos.yaml``: specifies where to find the only MCH packages that are stored in spack-c2sm repository

 ..  note::
-    Unless your are a Spack developer, there is no need to modify any of the yaml files listed here.
+    Unless your are a Spack developer, there is no need to modify any of the ``.yaml`` files listed here.